Summer Internship Program

 —Despite feeling overwhelmed at times and experiencing many challenges, this was one of the most rewarding summers I’ve ever had.
 The experience was more than just learning.
 It was about living in another culture and being present with the locals.

 -Brittany Gibler ’14 (finance)

 The deadline has passed.
-Applicants will be notified by email by mid-December.
+Applicants will be updated about their status by the end of March.